avaragado/contentful-backup/doc/plugins.md

 # Writing custom plugins

-You can write your own plugin to replace or augment the built-in plugins.
+You can write your own plugins to replace or augment the built-in plugins.

 A plugin is a standard node module.
 It must export a function.
 Before starting the backup, the `contentful-backup` app calls this function, passing a `ContentfulBackup` instance and other data, and the function must return a `ContentfulBackup` instance.